Tuareg rebellion (2012): January 2012

-According to Stratfor, the first attacks took place in Ménaka on 16 and 17 January, which left 2 Malian soldiers and 1 rebel dead On 17 January attacks in Aguelhok and Tessalit were reported.
+According to Stratfor, the first attacks took place in Ménaka on 16 and 17 January, which left 2 Malian soldiers and 1 rebel dead.
+On 17 January attacks in Aguelhok and Tessalit were reported.
 The Mali government claimed to have regained control of all three towns the next day.
 On 21 January, a Malian convoy bringing army reinforcements and an arsenal of weapons to the garrison in recently liberated Aguelhok was ambushed near the village of In-Esmal, killing between 50 and 101 Malian soldiers including several captains.
 On 24 January the rebels retook Aguelhok after the Malian army ran out of ammunition.
 On 24 January, after the rebels captured Aguelhok the Islamists group AQIM summarily executed 97 Malian soldiers after they surrendered.
 The next day the Mali government once again recaptured the city.

 On 26 January, rebels attacked and took control over the northern Mali towns of Andéramboukane and Léré after clashes with the military.

 Stratfor also reported an attack on Niafunké on 31 January.
 The Agence France-Presse (AFP) reported that the rebels had captured Ménaka on 1 February.

 On 13 February, the French radio station RFI reported statements by the Malian army that the MNLA had carried out executions of its soldiers on 24 January by slitting their throats or shooting them in the head.
 French Development Minister Henri de Raincourt mentioned that there had been about 60 deaths, while a Malian officer involved in burying the dead told the AFP that 97 soldiers had been killed.
 However, the evidence was unverified and partly denied as fabricated by the MNLA.

-Mali launched air and land counter operations to take back seized territory, and Touré then reorganised his senior commanders for the fight against the rebels.
+Mali launched air and land counter operations to take back seized territory, and President Touré then reorganized his senior commanders for the fight against the rebels.